Mouseion/ethicalcode.github.io/_posts/2015-01-11-cleanupgh.md

 ---
 Join Us For Our First Event - Let's #CleanUpGitHub!

-Not long ago, xxxx blogged about a search he did on GitHub for words like 'faggot' and 'bitch'.
+Not long ago, [Tom Morris](http://tommorris.org/posts/8053) blogged about a search he did on GitHub for [words like 'faggot'](https://github.com/search?q=faggot&ref=searchresults&type=Code), ['bitchse'](https://github.com/search?l=c&p=1&q=bitches&ref=searchresults&type=Code) and other such things.
 The results surprised him - me - and many others reading the post.
 Laid bare was a prime example of ignorance being bliss, people publicly posting code with comments and class names that could make so many people feel awful, unwanted, and excluded.

 Mostly, these thigs aren't written with the desire to offend, but with an ignorance of the damage their comments and class names can cause.
 These people need educating.